josh8898/FeedlyRanking/README.md

 # FeedlyRanking
 A python script that scrapes your RSS (Feedly) feed and ranks articles using Word Mover's Distance and the Jaccard Index, according to keywords provided in keywords.txt.
 A feedly developer account and developer access token is required for this.
 Details on how to get that can be found [here.](https://developer.feedly.com/v3/developer/)

-Dashboard displays the Title, URL, Section, Keywords (if provided), Summary, Word Mover's Distance, Jaccard Index of each article, ranked descending.
+Dashboard displays the Title, URL, Section, Keywords (if provided), Summary, Word Mover's Distance and Jaccard Index of each article, ranked descending.

 ### SETUP
 - add .env to directory, with KEY={your developer access token}